 Hyperhidrosis is the condition whereby an individual has abnormally increased or excessive perspiration or sweating which can occur on any part of the body, although the most commonly affected sites are the hands, feet, armpits and groin area.
 Hyperhidrosis usually starts in childhood or adolescence and can continue well into adulthood and beyond.

 Injectables are also a popular choice, particularly if other treatments have failed to improve the sweating.
-They cannot cure hyperhidrosis, but it provides temporary relief.
-It is injected into the skin and it works by blocking the nerves that supply the eccrine glands.
+They cannot cure hyperhidrosis, but they provide temporary relief.
+The treatment is injected into the skin and it works by blocking the nerves that supply the eccrine glands.
 This prevents them from producing sweat.
 Although BTX-A is typically very effective, it can be painful if it is used to treat the hands and feet unless a local anaesthetic is applied.
 Treatment also needs to be repeated every 3-6 months.
+If you would like to know more about the excessive sweat reducing injectables treatment, give our London clinic a call and we can arrange a consultation.

 Price between £600 – £1,000 (underarms)